undefinedDarkness/undefineddarkness.github.io/src/archive/vim.md

 #END f

 #f Spell Checking & Dictionary Completion
-As much as I hate to link a luke smith video, this one actually explains stuff so here ya go: https://www.youtube.com/watch?v=ez1XBUqbS68
+As much as I hate to link a luke smith video, this one actually explains stuff so here you go: https://www.youtube.com/watch?v=ez1XBUqbS68
 But basically:
 - Enable spell checking with `:set spell`
 - Add words to the white list with `zg`